-California Sen. Kamala Harris announced Monday on "Good Morning America" that she will be running for president in 2020, a move that could make her the first woman and woman of color to serve as U.S. president if elected.
+California Sen. Kamala Harris announced Jan.
+21 on "Good Morning America" that she was running for president in 2020, a move that could make her the first woman and woman of color to serve as U.S. president if elected.

 Interested in 2020 Elections?Add 2020 Elections as an interest to stay up to date on the latest 2020 Elections news, video, and analysis from ABC News.